Salesforce MCP Server Setup Guide

 Section titled “Prerequisites”- LMA deployed with OAuth 2.1 support (0.2.23 and above)

-- Salesforce account (Developer Edition, Sandbox, or Production)
+- A Salesforce org with the Platform MCP feature enabled (Developer Edition, Sandbox, or Production)

 - Admin access to Salesforce Setup